lawrennd/old_talks/_posts/2014-3-20-modelling-with-massively-missing-data.md

 ---
-:bibtex_key: Lawrence:facebook14
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Modelling with Massively Missing Data
+title: Modelling with Massively Missing Data
-:abstract: Supervised deep learning techniques now dominate in terms of performance for complex classification tasks such as ImageNet.
+abstract: Supervised deep learning techniques now dominate in terms of performance for complex classification tasks such as ImageNet.
 For these, the set of inputs (features) and targets (labels) are typically well defined in advance.
 However, for many tasks in artificial intelligence the questions that need to be answered